obrassard/Exbot/README.md

 | [decode](#decode)(String textToDecode)<br>_Decode a BASE64 string_  | static&nbsp;String | All |

 #### About OS specific methods
-Several actions have macOS and Windows equivalent methods because they are relied on keyboard shortcuts that differ depending of the operating system.
+The methods starting whit *mac* or *windows*, for instance `macShowSpotlight()`, are exclusive to their operating system.
+You should only use them on the appropriate OS.

-Concerned methods are those starting whit *mac* or *windows*, for instance : `macWriteText()` or `windowsWriteText()`.
 Other methods can be use with all operating system.

 # Method detail
 ## MouseClickAt